-As of December 31, 2017, we had total current assets of \$661.4 million, total current liabilities of \$337.2 million and cash and cash equivalents of \$138.0 million.
-As of December 31, 2017, we had total short-term debt of \$147.0 million with equal amounts of cash and time deposits as collateral and did not have any outstanding long-term borrowings.
-We believe that our working capital is sufficient for our present requirements.
+As of December 31, 2018, we had total current assets of \$654.4 million, total current liabilities of \$391.2 million and cash and cash equivalents of \$106.4 million.
+As of December 31, 2018, we had total short-term borrowings of \$184.0 million with cash and time deposits of \$164.0 million as collateral and did not have any outstanding long-term borrowings.
+As of December 31, 2018, we had total unused short-term credit lines of \$247.3 million, of which \$30.2 million will expire before the end of March 2019, and \$136.0 million belonging to the parent company needs to be secured with equal amount of cash and time deposits when borrowing money from banks.
+We believe that our existing short-term credit lines, together with cash generated from our operations, are sufficient to liquidity needs.
+We expect to meet our present working capital requirements through cash flow from operations and bank borrowings from time to time.